aoloe/php-senape/README.md

   - it should also be possible to use plugins for the storage?
 - administrate the comments from the page itself
 - create a converter enabling to export the comments or switch storage engine (by site(s))
+- implement the storage as a plugin reacting to events (and let people add their own storage engines)